etsy/Testing101/Testing_Best_Practices.md

 ## What is this document?

 This is an introduction to the ideas and approaches that motivate good testing.
-We'll walk through a concrete example of a system written in PHP and tested in PHPUnit (as we use at Etsy) and discuss how to test it for good design and how to design it for testability.
+We will walk through a concrete example of a system written in PHP and tested in PHPUnit (as we use at Etsy) and discuss how to test the system for good design and how to design it for testability.

 ## Audience and prerequisites

-This doc is intended for any Etsy engineer.
+This documentation was originally intended for any Etsy engineer and has been released to the public at https://github.com/etsy/Testing101

-Before working through this guide, you should already have made a few changes to Etsy's codebase, preferably but not necessarily in PHP, including work on unit tests.
+Before working through this guide, you should ideally have made a few changes to Etsy's codebase, preferably but not necessarily in PHP, including work on unit tests.
+Experience with PHP and PHPUnit on other codebase will be fine though.

 ## Why test?

-Here are a few chief reasons:
+Here are a few chief reasons for writing tests:

-- **Correctness**: Make sure, as best you can, that the code you've written doesn't have bugs and treats its cases correctly.
+- **Correctness**: Make sure, as best you can, that the code you have written does not have bugs and treats its cases correctly.

-- **Stability**: Make sure, as best you can, that future changes to the codebase (in whatever component, by whatever engineer) don't break your code.
+- **Stability**: Make sure, as best you can, that future changes to the codebase (in whatever component, by whatever engineer) do not break your code.
 Every day, crises are averted in an unsung and straightforward manner simply because a test broke.

-- **Design**: A test is a proof of concept that shows what it's like to work with your code.
+- **Design**: A test is a proof of concept that shows what it is like to work with your code.
 How readable is the API?
 How easy is it to accomplish a given task?
-If tests are hard to write, then your code is hard to use.
+If tests are hard to write, then your code is most definitely hard to use.

 These go in order from less important to more important.
 By far the most important thing you test in your code is its usability.